 - humans need to be careful not to offend or disrespect gods whether deliberately or accidentally

 - humans can incur the anger of the gods by failing to behave fairly and well towards each other

 - humans need to keep the goodwill of the gods by carrying out rituals and making gifts to them

 - the goodwill of the gods brings benefits to humans

 By the time you reach the end of this topic, you will have covered these seven aspects of ancient Greek culture that still have relevance today:

 - Greek philosophy and science

 - Politics and democracy

-If you have been using the outcome suggested in How to use these materials, the children are now ready to select the five most important aspects of ancient Greece they will include in their TV series and trailer.
-Remind them of the seven topics and of the need to make judgements based on reasons.
-Give them some time in small groups to reach their decisions, encouraging them to make notes of the reasons why they have selected the aspects they have.
+If you have been using the outcome suggested in Teaching Guidance and Suggestions, the children are now ready to select the five most important aspects of ancient Greece they will include in their TV series and trailer.
+You could remind them of the seven topics and of the need to make judgements based on reasons.
+You might like to give them some time in small groups to reach their decisions, encouraging them to make notes of the reasons why they have selected the aspects they have.
 Remind them that they do not have to create the programmes, but that they should use some of the details of what they have learned to justify their selections.
 You could use a simple approach to presentations by the groups, or, if you have time, the children could produce presentation materials either in hard copy or digitally.

 Whatever specific outcome you have chosen, if you have used an enquiry that involves selection as suggested, the children will have engaged with the following historical skills and concepts: